rinmeng/NodeNinjas/tutorial.md

 ## To setup the database

-Visit `http://localhost:15000` and click on "Setup Endpoint", this will forward you to `http://localhost:15000/setup`.
+Visit `http://localhost:15000` and this will forward you to `http://localhost:15000/setup` which will setup the DB.
 Or you create/initialize the database by visiting the link itself.